To make an appointment please contact the surgery that you are registered with - and do ONE of the following:

 Please do not arrive more than 15 minutes before your appointment time.
 This will give you adequate time to book in at reception and will ensure we have a managed flow of patients in our waiting areas.
 If you are late for your appointment you may be asked to re-book.

 If you are unable to keep your appointment, you must let us know.
 Patients who regularly fail to attend appointments may be removed from the practice list.
-To cancel an appointment you can call 0121 553 4000 (option 2)
+To cancel an appointment please call the surgery you are registered with.

 We have an internet service for our patients which gives them access to booking appointments, ordering repeat prescriptions and detailed or summary of your medical records.
 Please see our Online Services Leaflet or ask at reception for more details.
 The service is available 24 hours a day and is used via a security password.